The 35 Best True Crime Podcasts You Need To Be Listening To Right Now

 Where To Start:

 This is a serialized podcast.
 You’re going to need to start at episode one and listen your way through the eight episodes — all of which are currently free on Apple Podcasts.
-Each episode clocks in at around 45 minutes, making this one the perfect work out or commute listen.
+Each episode clocks in at around 45 minutes, making this one the perfect workout or commute listen.
 Maybe just don’t listen to it right before major surgery.

 Listen Here: